qiboteam/qibo/doc/source/api-reference/qibo.rst

     import qibo
     qibo.set_backend("clifford", platform="numpy")

-by specifying the engine used for calculation, if not provided the current :class:`qibo.backends.GlobalBackend` is used
+by specifying the engine used for calculation, if not provided the current backend is used

 .. testcode::  python